South Africa is known for

 Cape Town Walking tours cover sights from the Castle of Good Hope to the District Six Museum.

-Kimberley A Victorian diamond-mining settlement, historic pubs, ghost tours and Cecil Rhodes’ club.
+Kimberley A Victorian diamond-mining settlement, historic pubs and ghost tours.

 Liberation trail Spots from Jo'burg’s Constitution Hill to Robben Island celebrate the anti-apartheid struggle.